MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 >**Note**: Premium P1 or P2 licensing of Microsoft Entra is required in order to implement Microsoft Entra Conditional Access.
 You will use a 30-day trial for this lab.

-1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab and the Global Administrator role in the Microsoft Entra tenant associated with that subscription.
+1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing a Microsoft Entra credentials of a user account with the Owner role in the subscription you will be using in this lab and the Global Administrator role in the Microsoft Entra tenant associated with that subscription.

+    >**Important**: Ensure that you are using a work or school account, **not** a Microsoft account.

 1. In the Azure portal, search for and select **Azure Active Directory** to navigate to the Microsoft Entra tenant associated with the Azure subscription you are using for this lab.
 1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Users**.
 1. On the **Users | All users (Preview)** blade, select **aduser5**.